LedFx/LedFx/docs/trouble.rst

 It will be in the .ledfx directory along with the ledfx.log instances

+Please note: This is a dotfile naming convention and may be hidden by default in your file manager.

-.ledfx directory will be located in a number of possible locations according to OS
+.ledfx directory will be located in a number of possible locations according to OS.

 Examples of being, but not limited to, the following locations